annalovecode/usc-csci-571/hw8/README.md

 ### Azure

-- Deploying is not supported due to unknown issues.
+- Not supported due to unknown issues.

 ### Google Cloud

-- Deploying is not supported because Google Cloud does not allow writing on file system.
+- Not supported because Google Cloud does not allow writing on file system.